-Learn about the biological, social, and psychological determinants to depression and anxiety.
+Learn about the biological, social, and psychological determinants of depression and anxiety.
 This presentation outlines the contributing factors that can lead to a diagnosis and treatment.

 Stigmas and Misconceptions of Suicide

-This webinar will address stigmas, misconceptions of suicide, the public perception of depression/suicide/mental illness, the complexity of suicide, who is susceptible to depression and suicide and how to go about preventing suicide.
-There will be time for interaction and questions.
+This webinar will address stigmas, misconceptions of suicide, the public perception of mental illness, the complexity of suicide, who is susceptible to depression and suicide and destigmatize and prevent suicide.

-Presenter: For over 25 years, Ace Bulger worked in education as a principal, assistant principal, athletic director, head football coach and teacher at the secondary and collegiate levels.
+Presenter: Ace Bulger, Washington State Health Care Authority, Division of Behavioral Health and Recovery, Children, Youth and Family Team, System of Care Grant Director.
+For over 25 years, Ace worked in education as a principal, assistant principal, athletic director, head football coach and teacher at the secondary and collegiate levels.
 As a coach working with school districts his training was for teachers and administrators on how to deliver powerful teaching and learning.
 That focus changed in 2012 when his daughter, Alicia, died by suicide.
 Since 2012 Ace has become passionate about coaching for mental well-being and suicide prevention.
 He served on legislative committees for preventing suicide and was actively involved with the Department of Health, The National Alliance of Mental Health, Forefront and other agencies promoting mental health and suicide prevention.
 Read Ace's full Bio

 Embracing Adversity: Supporting the Development of Health Coping Strategies

 Our youth are often engaged and invested in structures that run counter to the development of resilience.
 Many young people are discovering they lack the flexibility and malleability they need to manage adversity and turn to maladaptive and sometimes dangerous methods of coping.